Ghouls 'n Ghosts: Versions

 Versions of Ghouls 'n Ghosts were released in Europe in 1989 for the Amstrad CPC, Amiga, Atari ST, Commodore 64, and ZX Spectrum.
 These versions were all handled by Software Creations and all omit a great deal of detail from the arcade version.

 A Sega Genesis conversion of Ghouls 'n Ghosts (programmed by Yuji Naka) was released by Sega in 1989 in Japan and North America, and in 1990 in Europe.
 This version was re-released as a handheld TV game with Street Fighter II: Special Champion Edition in 2005 and as a downloadable Virtual Console game for the Wii in 2007.
-This version was also included on the Sega Genesis Mini in 2019.
-Sega also released a Master System conversion in 1990.
+This version was also included on the Sega Genesis Mini in 2019, and on the Nintendo Classics service in 2023.
+Sega also released a Master System conversion in 1991.
 This version introduced a power-up system that allows the player to enter secret shops and upgrade parts of their armor.
 This includes helmets, which give the player access to new weapons and magic spells; chest armor, which allows the player to sustain more damage; and boots, which increase the player's speed.

-A SuperGrafx conversion of Dai Makaimura was released by NEC Avenue in 1990.
+A SuperGrafx conversion was released by NEC Avenue in 1990.
 This version was included on the TurboGrafx-16 Mini in 2020.
-A version of Dai Makaimura was released by Capcom in 1994 for the Sharp X68000.
+A version for the X68000 was released by Capcom in 1994.

 A version for the Capcom Power System Changer was planned and previewed but never released.

 In 1998, Capcom released Capcom Generation 2 for the PlayStation and Saturn in Japan, a compilation which included Ghouls 'n Ghosts along with Ghosts 'n Goblins and Super Ghouls 'n Ghosts.
 The PlayStation version of this compilation was released as a bundle in Europe with three other volumes titled Capcom Generations (in plural) under the title of Capcom Generations: Chronicles of Arthur.
 Capcom later released in North America Capcom Classics Collection Vol. 1 for the PlayStation 2 and Xbox in 2005 and Capcom Classics Collection: Reloaded for the PlayStation Portable in 2006, which includes all the Capcom Generations titles.
 The arcade version of Ghouls 'n Ghosts was re-released as one of the included games on the Capcom Home Arcade console in 2019.

 Reception

 Commercial performance

-In Japan, Game Machine listed Ghouls 'n Ghosts on their January 15, 1989 issue as being the second most-successful table arcade unit of the month, outperforming titles like Image Fight and Truxton.
+In Japan, Game Machine listed Ghouls 'n Ghosts as the second most successful table arcade unit of January 1989, outperforming titles like Image Fight and Truxton.
 It went on to become the eighth highest-grossing arcade game of 1989 in Japan.